RalucaN/RalucaN/README.md

 ## Projects 🚀
-This section contains my projects which span a variety of ML topics and utilize different libraries.
-To give you a quick overview, I've included a word cloud below which gets generated on push using github actions by parsing this README file.
+This section contains my projects which span a variety of ML topics and utilize different libraries/tools.
+To give you a quick overview, I've included the word cloud below which gets generated on push using github actions and parses this README file.
 <p align="center">
 <a title="Wordcloud"><img src="wordcloud.png" alt="Wordcloud" width="500px" align="center"  title="Wordcloud"/></a></p>

-Feel free to explore the links to learn more about each project!
+Feel free to explore the links below to learn more about each project!

 <br>
 <br>